noaione/yuusha-shoukan-ln/sources/v13/chapter4.md

 want to happen.
 If it’s to protect Kuro’s smile, I’ll take on any challenge, even if it means “dying”!]

-[No, you don’t have to eat a mouthful,okay?!
+[No, you don’t have to eat a mouthful, okay?!
 Don’t speak about dying, okay?!]

 [Now, now, enjoy it while it’s fresh out of the oven\~\~]